 In August of 2018 we launched DE Serves, A Tiny Act of Kindness Tiny Homes for the Homeless, our charitable nonprofit organization dedicated to creating these self-managed communities of cost-effective tiny homes for the homeless.

-that we all struggle.”
+“Kindness begins with the understanding that we all struggle.”